eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-stardog-full.md

 Configuration example:

-This example configures a connection with HTTPS to a remote stardog store (https://remote:5820).
-All SPARQL updates have a timout of 5 minutes configured.
+This example configures a connection with HTTPS to a remote Stardog store (https://remote:5820).
+All SPARQL updates have a timeout configured to 5 minutes.

 ```yaml
 store: